lyp-deeplearning/computer-vision-inference-dev-kit-tutorials/face_detection_tutorial/step_1/Readme.md

 ### main()

-1. First create an OpenCV video capture object that will be used to source the image data.
-Then open the image source.
+1. First the OpenCV video capture object "cap" is created that will be used to source the image data.
+Then the image source is opened.
 FLAGS_i is the command line parameter that tells the application the source of where the image.
 The source can be the path to an image file, the path to a video file, or "cam" for the USB camera.

 ```cpp
 cv::VideoCapture cap;